From The Theme

 WHAT WE SET OUT TO DO

 We recast the history textbook as an edited on- demand, collaborative collection of historical narratives.
 Through a curriculum based on primary documents and student-constructed digital stories for tablet computers, we set out to build a use case to help schools, museums, libraries and media companies empower the educational development of young people and educators by using primary- source documents and interactive technology.

 WHAT WE FOUND

 High school students accessed our database of original videos, images and text to build their stories; they discussed the perspective taken by their choice of documents and explored how selecting alternative documents could change the story.
-With strong support from the teacher and school in which the pilot was conducted, the research team is evaluating learning outcomes.
-We have demonstrated the requirements and feasibility for an on-demand digital history textbook.
+With strong support from the teacher and school in which the pilot was conducted, the research team evaluated learning outcomes.
+We successfully demonstrated the requirements and feasibility for an on-demand digital history textbook.

 mediaX Research Update, Fall 2013